devRant-Community/awesome-devrant/README.md

 > A curated list of awesome devRant projects, libraries, software and resources

-DevRant is a fun community for developers to connect over code, tech & life as a programmer.
+devRant is a fun community for developers to connect over code, tech & life as a programmer.

 ## Contents